 Build the resource locally (note that running

-is enough to deploy the website). -
+make build-lightis enough to deploy the website). -

 Move to the

-branch by runningNote that the
+quartzbranch by runninggit checkout quartzNote that the

-folder is still here, but that the source is absent from this branch: only files related to quartz are committed in this branch. -
+content/folder is still here, but that the source is absent from this branch: only files related to quartz are committed in this branch. -

 Rename the

-file (this is due to an annoying bug) by running
+content/index.mdfile (this is due to an annoying bug) by running

 Follow quartz’s instructions: